Lachimax/publications/Marnoch2025_PhD-Thesis/frb_populations/README.md

 #### `15-0-galfit_all_bands.py`

 Collates all GALFIT results from all bandpasses.
+Like 02-imaging, this will not work unless you have all of the imaging data where it is expected, so primarily for internal use.

 #### `15-1-residuals.py`

 Generates residual figures showcasing the GALFIT models.
+Like 02-imaging, this will not work unless you have all of the imaging data where it is expected, so primarily for internal use.

 #### `16-acsgc.py`